Home > Outdoor

 Make sure you get comfortable using whatever firestarter you decide to buy before depending on it in the backcountry; (photo/Honey McNaughton)

-Being able to start a fire in any situation is one of the best steps you can take to improve your chances in a survival situation.
-We found the top tried and true firestarters out there and put them to the test for this guide, offering a selection for every type of adventure.
+Being able to start a fire in any situation is one of the best steps you can take to improve your chances of survival.
+We found the top tried-and-true firestarters and tested them for this guide, offering a selection for every type of adventure.

 Type of Activity